uzzielperez/uzzielperez.github.io/_posts/2021-9-5-FineTuningFortheWorld-DeepRest.md

 Knowing and creating oneself.
 There's a rhythm to it.

 -------
-Just a short set of notes that I want to share after a swim in the lake.
+Just a short set of notes that I want to share.
 I've a long day tomorrow.
 I just feel super relaxed and sleepy now after a swim in the lake.